aerickt/steno-dictionaries/README.md

 When it is ambiguous as to whether `W` or `KWR` is used, there should be options for both.
 Add alternatives to your dictionary if they make sense to you.

 However, beware of attempting to rely on `KWR` solely as this is not the point of this dictionary.
-You will have to add many, many entries.
+You will have to add many entries if you tend to rely on `KWR` excessively.

 The following are words that unnecessarily use the `KWR` linker:
  - `TPRAFRPB/KWRAOEUZ` (franchise) ❌